DandelionSprout/adfilt/.github/README.md

 <b>IMPORTANT NOTE FOR CHROMIUM-BROWSER USERS:</b> My lists does not, can not, and will never ever support Manifest v3, due to its laughably short rule limit and the removal of `-abp-has` and `-abp-contains`.
 Issue reports for Manifest v3-based extension versions will not be accepted, and if you do submit one, you would be asked to use an alternate web browser or web browser version instead.

+And just in case anyone thinks I'm not serious about it, <b>I will no longer offer support to Safari ≥13 users</b> (except when using AdGuard's paid version) since Safari has decided to do the exact same things that Chromium is planning to do.

 ————————————————————————————

 This is the place where I, Imre Kristoffer Eilertsen, host my web filter lists, for use in adblock tools and the likes.
 GitHub was in mid-2017 by far the easiest way for laymen like me to store pure text files, which is a necessity to create subscribable lists.